-'''

-handler(dn, old, new, command='') (required)
+handler(dn, new, old, command='') (required)

-'''

 This function is called for each change matching the filter and attributes as declared in the header of the module.
 The distinguished name (dn) of the object is supplied as the first argument dn.